Kernix13/beginner-git-commands/README.md

 ## Clone your own repo

 Why would you do this?
-Use this when you create a repo with a README.md file or some other file.
+Use this when you create a repo and add a file on GitHub like a README.md file or some other file.
 Follow these steps:

 ```
 git clone https_url